-To provide you with the most relevant and helpful information and to understand which
+To provide you with the most relevant and helpful information, and understand which

-information is beneficial, we may combine your e-mail and website usage information with
+information is beneficial, we may combine your email and website usage information with

 other information we have about you.
-If you are a Mayo Clinic Patient,
+If you are a Mayo Clinic patient, this could

-this could include Protected Health Information (PHI).
+include protected health information.
 If we combine this information with your protected

-with your PHI, we will treat all of that information as protected health
+health information, we will treat all of that information as protected health

 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
-You may opt-out of e-mail communications at any time by clicking on
+You may opt-out of email communications at any time by clicking on

-the Unsubscribe link in the e-mail.
+the unsubscribe link in the e-mail.

-Thank you for Subscribing
+Thank you for subscribing!

 See more In-depth

-- Frequently asked questions.
-Labor, delivery and postpartum care FAQ154.
-Labor induction.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Labor-Induction.
-Accessed April 25, 2017.
+- FAQs: Labor induction.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/labor-induction.
+Accessed Jan.
+18, 2022.

-- Cunningham FG, et al. Induction and augmentation of labor.
+- Cunningham FG, et al., eds.
+Induction and augmentation of labor.
 In: Williams Obstetrics.
-24th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2014. http://accessmedicine.mhmedical.com.
+25th ed.
+McGraw Hill; 2018. https://accessmedicine.mhmedical.com.
 Accessed Jan.
 18, 2022.